Joehuu/osu-web/resources/docs/source/includes/_structures/wiki_page.md

 Field    | Type     | Description
 -------- | -------- | ----------------------------------------------------------
-layout   | string   | The layout type for the page. locale   | string   | All lowercase BCP 47 language tag. markdown | string   | Markdown content. path     | string   | Path of the article. subtitle | string?  | The article's subtitle.
+layout   | string   | The layout type for the page. locale   | string   | All lowercase BCP 47 language tags. markdown | string   | Markdown content. path     | string   | Path of the article. subtitle | string?  | The article's subtitle.